jaehyeokoh/jaehyeokoh.github.io/projects/project1_LLM_controlled_robot.md

 ### Approach

-To control a robot with an LLM, the system must analyze the user input, plan a sequence of actions, select the correct objects, and output a parsable, precise, and robust action plan.
-Long-context studies show that accuracy drops when key information is placed in the middle of a long input <a href="https://arxiv.org/pdf/2307.03172" target="_blank">[1]</a>.
-They also report that making inputs longer can reduce reasoning quality<a href="https://aclanthology.org/2024.acl-long.818.pdf" target="_blank">[2]</a>, In addition, language models often show an attention sink toward the first tokens, pulling focus away from later content<a href="https://arxiv.org/pdf/2410.10781v1" target="_blank">[3]</a>, These studies suggest that, in a single mixed prompt for robot planning (user input parsing, object selection, and action planning in one prompt), attention may become diluted and plan reliability may decrease.
+To control a robot with an LLM, the system must parse the user input, plan an ordered sequence of actions, select the correct objects, and output a machine-parsable, precise, and robust action plan. there are studies show that accuracy drops when key information is placed in the middle of a long input <a href="https://arxiv.org/pdf/2307.03172" target="_blank">[1]</a>.
+They also report that simply increasing input length can reduce reasoning quality <a href="https://aclanthology.org/2024.acl-long.818.pdf" target="_blank">[2]</a>.
+In addition, language models often exhibit an attention sink toward the first tokens, pulling focus away from later content <a href="https://arxiv.org/pdf/2410.10781v1" target="_blank">[3]</a>.
+These studies suggest that, in a single mixed prompt for robot planning (instruction parsing, object selection, and action planning in one place), attention may become diluted and plan reliability may decrease.
 Therefore, we split planning into small, role-specific prompts so each agent sees only the minimal context it needs.
-This design is consistent with prior work showing that modular or agentic prompting improves planning and complex reasoning compared to one big prompt<a href="https://arxiv.org/pdf/2503.12483" target="_blank">[4]</a><a href="https://arxiv.org/pdf/2310.00194" target="_blank">[5]</a>.
+This design is consistent with prior work showing that modular or agentic prompting improves planning and complex reasoning compared to one big prompt <a href="https://arxiv.org/pdf/2503.12483" target="_blank">[4]</a><a href="https://arxiv.org/pdf/2310.00194" target="_blank">[5]</a>.

 {% include project-media.html
 type="image"
 src="task_decomposition.jpg"
-   caption="Fig. 12   Diagram of multi moduled pipeline" size="large"
+caption="Fig. 12.
+Modular planning pipeline."
+size="large"
 %}

-To avoid llm takes many task, we seperated the 전체 과정.
-We found out (시행착오방법으로) that to trasnform user input to plan for robot, we have to define the object to use in task, the action sequence that is 구성되어있는 by robot available movement (move, grip, release), and analyse the user's 모호한 input and 명확히 하는 작업. so we seperated the jobs to proper agents with proper prompts. as shown in fig 10.
+To avoid making the LLM handle too many tasks at once, we split the pipeline into small steps.
+First, we parse the user instruction to find the goal, constraints, and object cues, and we fix obvious ambiguities.
+Then we build the robot plan by (1) resolving any remaining ambiguity, (2) selecting the task-relevant objects, and (3) composing an action sequence from robot primitives (move, grip, release).
+Each job is handled by a small agent with a short, role-specific prompt **Fig. 12**.

 Research paper in preparation for submission to ICRA 2025 <a href="https://arxiv.org/pdf/2406.13642v1" target="_blank">[1]</a>